sorphwer/sorphwer.github.io/_posts/2020-03-01-welcome-to-jekyll.markdown

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

-# Outline
+# Table of Contents

-TOC outline is supported by  `jekyll-toc`, you can set such yaml head to enable it.
-When enabled, a toc at top of the article or the sidebar will be created automatically:
+TOC is enabled automatically, you can set such yaml head to disable it with `toc:false`.
+When enabled, a toc at top of the article or the sidebar will be created automatically, and you do not need to add anything, any standard markdown titles will be recognized.

 ```yaml
 layout: post